-- A. This Agreement becomes effective upon approval of the Public Authority Board of Directors, and shall remain in full force and effect through March 31, 2005.
-If a successor Agreement has not been reached by 12:00 a.m. (midnight) on March 31, 2005, the terms and conditions of this Agreement shall be extended for ninety (90) days or until a successor Agreement is adopted, whichever occurs sooner.
-All economic provisions are subject to funding availability as provided in specified Articles and paragraph (C) below. - B. In the event either party hereto desires to negotiate a successor Agreement, such party shall serve upon the other ninety (90) days prior to expiration of the Agreement, any written request to commence negotiations, as well as its written proposals for such successor Agreement.
-Upon receipt of such written proposals, negotiations shall begin no later than thirty (30) calendar days after such receipt.

-C. Because of the uniqueness of the legislative scheme for IHSS Public Authorities, the continuing costs of wages, benefits and operations contained in this Agreement are subject to the on-going funding by the County, pursuant to County Code Section 12.4209 as well as the state and federal funding.
+- A. This Agreement becomes effective upon approval of the Public Authority Board of Directors, and shall remain in full force and effect through December 31, 2014.
+In the event that the California In-Home Supportive Services Authority (Statewide Authority) assumes the responsibilities set forth in Title 23, as authorized by Senate Bill 1036, this Agreement shall remain in effect between the Statewide Authority and SEIU-ULTCW, unless contrary to law.
+If a successor Agreement has not been reached by 12:00 a.m. (midnight) on December 31, 2014, the terms and conditions of this Agreement shall be extended for ninety (90) days or until a successor Agreement is adopted, whichever occurs sooner.
+All economic provisions are subject to funding availability as provided in specified Articles and paragraph (C) below. - B. In the event either party hereto desires to negotiate a successor Agreement, such party shall serve upon the other one hundred twenty (120) days prior to expiration of the Agreement, a written request to commence negotiations for such successor Agreement.
+Upon receipt of such written request, negotiations shall begin no later than fifteen (15) work days after such receipt. - C. Because of the uniqueness of the legislative scheme for IHSS Public Authorities, the continuing costs of wages, benefits and operations contained in the Agreement are subject to the ongoing funding by the County, pursuant to County Code Section 12.4209 as well as the state and federal funding.
 Should the County not provide adequate funding for the costs of the wages, benefits and operations contained herein, or should the state or federal governments change funding allocations or reduce funding, the parties shall forthwith meet and confer to provide for any necessary adjustments resulting from any reduction in funding.
 However, should funding be decreased to the Public Authority from any source immediate reductions in wages and economic benefits shall be implemented commensurate with the maximum level of funding that is approved by both the state and federal funding agencies, pending further meeting and conferring.